ViktorKW/quiz_bro_bot/README.md

 # Telegram Quiz Bot
 !["Show case gif"](./assets/showcase.gif)

-quiz_bro_bot is a Telegram quiz bot that provides an interactive quiz experience by retrieving random questions from the OpenTriviaDatabase.
+Telegram Quiz Bot is a Telegram quiz bot that provides an interactive quiz experience by retrieving random questions from the OpenTriviaDatabase.
 The bot offers a wide range of categories for users to choose from, making it an engaging platform for testing their knowledge and having fun.

 ## Bot Commands

-- **/start**: Initializes the bot and sets up all the necessary values to begin using quiz_bro_bot.
+- **/start**: Initializes the bot and sets up all the necessary values to begin using Telegram Quiz Bot.
 - **/quiz**: Generates a quiz based on the chosen categories.
 Users can select their preferred categories and answer a series of random questions.
 - **/settings**: Opens an inline menu where users can choose their preferred categories for the quiz.
 This allows users to customize their quiz experience according to their interests.
 - **/stat**: Displays the bot's statistics based on the quizzes replied to by users.
 Users can view their performance, such as the number of correct and incorrect answers.